This section here provides an overview of the key concepts and terms used in Canton and DAML.

 Domain: The domain provides total ordered, guaranteed delivery multi-cast to the participants.
 This means that participant nodes communicate with each other by sending end-to-end encrypted messages through the domain.
 The sequencer service of the domain orders these messages without knowing about the content and ensures that every participant receives the messages in the same order.
 The other services of the domain are the mediator and the domain identity manager.

-Private Contract Store: Every participant node manages his own private contract store which contains only contracts the participant is privy to.
+Private Contract Store: Every participant node manages its own private contract store which contains only contracts the participant is privy to.
 There is no global state or global contract store.

 Party: A keyword of DAML, representing a party on a DAML based ledger.
 Parties in DAML are used the express authorization and observation privileges and are used to capture rights and obligations between each other.
 Parties are hosted on participant nodes.
 A participant node can host more than one party.
 In Canton, a party can be hosted on several participant nodes simultaneously.